Jeff Witmer, Program Director, Professor of Mathematics

-STAT 205 (Statistics and Modeling) an introduction to statistics and, in particular, linear models for students with some background in statistics and a good background in mathematics.
-Students with a score of 3 or higher on the Advanced Placement examination in Statistics should consider enrolling in STAT 205.
+STAT 215 (Statistics and Modeling) an introduction to statistics and, in particular, linear models for students with some background in statistics and a good background in mathematics.

 POLT 205 (Political Research and Analysis) provides a quantitative approach to the study of political phenomena, using the SPSS software package.

 PSYC 200 (Research Methods I) is offered every semester; the prerequisite to PSYC 200 is PSYC 100 or NSCI 201 - or permission of the instructor.
 This course uses the SPSS software package and blends basic statistics with research methods that are important to neuroscience, psychology, and other social sciences.